ninaricci29/CSC290Pacdude/README.md

 # CSC290 POSt-Man
 CSC 290 Group assignment repo for "POSt-Man" game.

+## Game Description

 "POSt-Man" is a University of Toronto themed Pacman game.
 Players attempt to achieve a GPA (score) of 4.0 by collecting points, while avoiding bad grades (ghosts) that pursuit them.
+It takes a classic game and redesigns it to better appeal to Unversity students who study Computer Science, especially students in UTM.
+With the nostalgic gameplay of the original Pacman, and a new and refreshed visual and gameplay design, w, the 4.0 Squad, hope that students and peers can find our game interesting and challenge themselves by trying out the game!

 ## Table of Contents